matthewwangg/matthewwangg/README.md

 ## This Month's Focus 📌

-- 🔭 Learning Go and WebSockets through developing Paper Trail.
+- 🔭 Learning socket programming for CSE 434 Computer Networks.
 - 📘 Reading Intro to Algorithms 4th edition to improve my understanding of Computer Science.
 - 🤔 Working on my senior Capstone project with Let's Technologies.
 - 🏫 Awaiting decisions from graduate school applications.